 Inexorably the forces of economic and social change force the black-eyed, quick-fingered van-dwellers from the roads of Britain, once their birthright and heritage and it is only rarely, now, that one sees a battered waggon by the side of a busy road and a white horse nibbling the grass and leisurely swishing its tail as if it had all the time in the world.
 The Watersons swing out a tribute to their passing.

 The Ian Campbell Folk Group sang Thirty-Foot Trailer in 1966 on their Transatlantic album Contemporary Campbells.
-The album's sleeve notes commented:
+They noted:

 The influence of the British tradition is much more obvious in this other MacColl creation.
 It was written for The Travelling People, one of the great series of radio ballad documentary programmes recorded for the BBC by MacColl, Peggy Seeger and Charles Parker.

 Dick Gaughan sang Thirty-Foot Trailer on 1978 on Dave Burland, Tony Capstick and his tribute album, Songs of Ewan MacColl.